-If approved for TANF, your benefits are deposited using Electronic Benefit Transfer (EBT) onto a “Pennsylvania Access Card” which can be used wherever EBT is accepted or to withdraw cash at an ATM.
+Once your application is approved, your benefits are deposited using Electronic Benefit Transfer (EBT) onto a “Pennsylvania Access Card” which can be used wherever EBT is accepted or to withdraw cash at an ATM.

-TANF is intended to be a temporary means of support while families work towards self- sufficiency.
+TANF is intended to be a temporary means of support while families work towards self-sufficiency.
 In Pennsylvania, receipt of cash assistance is limited to no more than 60 months in a lifetime.

 However, you may continue to be eligible for cash assistance benefits after the five-year limit has ended through “Extended TANF”.

 You may be eligible for Extended TANF if:

 - You have a family crisis.

 - You are caring for an individual who is disabled.

 - You have a child under the age of 12 months.